 WRS Health Electronic Medical Records (EMR) Software, is a Cloud-based integrated Practice Management (PM) software solution designed by practicing physicians to manage their entire practice.
 WRS EHR combines features like... read more

-The Optometry EMR Software is used by the optometrists to do their work more efficiently by diagnosing and treating vision conditions ranging from glaucoma and astigmatism.
-This software provides many templates and easy to access and use insurance codes.
-The Electronic Medical Records software (EMR software) designed for Optometry can help physicians make better decisions by providing a better and graphical representation of patient’s medical history—providing the right information at the right time.
+The Optometry EMR Software is used by optometrists to do their work more efficiently by diagnosing and treating vision conditions ranging from glaucoma and astigmatism.
+This software provides many templates and easy-to-access and uses insurance codes.
+The Electronic Medical Records software (EMR software) designed for Optometry can help physicians make better decisions by providing a better graphical representation of a patient’s medical history—providing the right information at the right time.

 The Optometry EMR software also integrates with e-prescriptions to display accurate medication of the patient.
 This shows the patient why compliance is important in maintaining their health.

 To have a good understanding of how the software works, it is advisable to learn about the different features and functionalities of the software.
 Before choosing an Optometry EMR Software, we should check if the software has the following key features:

 The workflow management feature can help the physician and the patient with booking appointments and with visual exams or eye exams.
 It also helps you manage the diagnosis and recommendations for different treatments.
 Scheduling follow-up visits and managing reminders are also features of workflow management.

 Optometry EMR software must have a screen that shows the patient’s Intraocular Pressure (IOP).
 This helps the physicians in evaluating the glaucoma risks of the patients, and can also be used to visually demonstrate information about compliance to the patient.

 The software should have SOAP notes and templates specially designed for the practices.
 These templates are for eye exams, blurred vision, lost vision, glaucoma, diabetic retinopathy, conjunctivitis, etc.